-101. Despite the heightened risk of erroneous rejection inherent in Washington's Signature Matching Procedure, Washington law requires voters who otherwise did everything required of them, only to see their ballot rejected because of an election official's error in matching the voter's signature, to take additional steps to get their vote counted.
+99. Despite the heightened risk of erroneous rejection inherent in Washington's Signature Verification Requirement, Washington law requires voters who otherwise did everything required of them, only to see their ballot rejected because of an election official's error in matching the voter's signature, to take additional steps to get their vote counted.

-- 102. When a mailed ballot is rejected due to an alleged mismatch determination, the county auditor shall mail a notice to the voter and provide the procedures to fix the election official's mistake.
+100. When a mailed ballot is rejected due to an alleged mismatch determination, the county auditor shall mail a notice to the voter and provide the procedures to fix the election official's mistake.
 WAC 434-261-050(1).
-If the ballot is not received or the ballot has not been "cured" by three business days before certification of the election, the county auditor must "attempt" to call the voter to provide notice of the rejected ballot.
-Id. - 103.
-The process to correct the election official's mistake depends on the alleged defectiveness of the signature.
+If the ballot is not received or the ballot

+101. The process to correct the election official's mistake depends on the alleged defectiveness of the signature.
 See id.
-3, 4(a), 4(b), (5)-(7). - 104.
-In general, to correct the election official's mistake, the voter must either go, in person, to the county election official's office and sign a new voter registration form, id.
-3(a), or, the voter must sign and return a signature update form, the ballot declaration, and the voter registration oath to the county auditor no later than the day before certification of the election.
+3, 4(a), 4(b), (5)-(7).

+102. In general, to correct the election official's mistake, the voter must either go, in person, to the county election official's office and sign a new voter registration form, id.
+3(a), or the voter must sign and return a signature update form, the ballot declaration, and the voter registration oath to the county auditor no later than the day before certification of the election.
 Id.
 3(b).
 The signature on the ballot declaration and the signature update form must match.
 Id.
-In other words, despite this additional effort, the voter may still have their ballot rejected. - 105.
-The cure procedure, moreover, imposes additional costs on voters who already have taken all necessary steps to cast their mail ballot, only to be subjected to the additional burden of providing evidence to rebut an inherently flawed signature mismatch determination. - M. The Washington State Auditor Confirmed the Numerous Problems with Washington's Signature Matching Procedure - 106.
-The Washington State Auditor conducted an audit of ballots cast in nine counties during the 2020 General Election (the "Audit").
+In other words, despite this additional effort, the voter may still have their ballot rejected.

+103. The cure procedure, moreover, imposes additional costs on voters who already have taken all necessary steps to cast their mail ballot, only to be subjected to the additional burden of providing evidence to rebut an inherently flawed signature mismatch determination.

+L. The Washington State Auditor Confirmed the Numerous Problems with Washington's Signature Verification Requirement

+104. The Washington State Auditor conducted an audit of ballots cast in nine counties during the 2020 General Election (the "Audit").
 The Audit reached several startling conclusions.

-- 107. First, the Audit determined that "the county where a ballot was cast was the most significant variable related to rejection."
-Indeed, the Audit estimated that ballots submitted to some counties were four to seven times more likely to be rejected than ballots submitted to other counties. - 108.
-Second, the Audit recognized that the Signature Matching Procedure is subject to human judgment and arbitrary determinations that cannot be solved through standards and trainings.
+105. First, the Audit determined that "the county where a ballot was cast was the most significant variable related to rejection."
+Indeed, the Audit estimated that ballots submitted to some counties were four to seven times more likely to be rejected than ballots submitted to other counties.

+106. Second, the Audit recognized that the Signature Verification Requirement is subject to human judgment and arbitrary determinations that cannot be solved through standards and trainings.
 More specifically, the Audit found that "even experienced reviewers can come to different conclusions" about whether a ballot signature matches the signature on file.
 Auditors "observed county officials debate and reverse decisions about signature matches."
 The Audit determined that "employees from the Secretary of State's office sometimes disagreed with each other about signature matches."
-The auditors themselves "disagreed on whether many of the signatures matched." - 109.
-Third, the Audit concluded that election officials employed statewide criteria differently.
-For example, the Audit notes that "some signature reviewers said they look for at least three similarities while others could not articulate or specify how many similarities they look for." - 110.
-Fourth, the Audit concluded that young voters saw far higher rejection rates for non-matching signatures than older voters. - 111.
-Fifth, Black, Native American, Latino and Hispanic, Asian and Pacific Islander voters all had their ballots rejected at least twice as often as white voters. - 112.
-Sixth, the Audit "estimated that non-English speakers were much more likely to have ballots rejected."
+The auditors themselves "disagreed on whether many of the signatures matched."

+107. Third, the Audit concluded that election officials employed statewide criteria differently.
+For example, the Audit notes that "some signature reviewers said they look for at least three similarities while others could not articulate or specify how many similarities they look for."

+108. Fourth, the Audit concluded that young voters saw far higher rejection rates for non-matching signatures than older voters.

+109. Fifth, Black, Native American, Latino and Hispanic, Asian and Pacific Islander voters all had their ballots rejected at least twice as often as white voters.

+110. Sixth, the Audit "estimated that non-English speakers were much more likely to have ballots rejected."
 The Audit "estimated that voters in [King County] casting non-English ballots had a 47 percent greater likelihood of ballot rejection than voters who cast English-language ballots."